Schistophoron

 Schistophoron is a genus of lichen-forming fungi in the family Graphidaceae.
 It comprises five species.
 Established in 1876 by the Scottish naturalist James Stirton, these unusual lichens grow exclusively on the undersides of living leaves in tropical rainforests, forming thin grey-green crusts with small slit-like fruiting structures.
 Found across the tropics from the Americas to Africa and Southeast Asia, they serve as indicators of undisturbed forest conditions due to their sensitivity to canopy opening and changes in humidity.

 Taxonomy

 The genus was circumscribed in 1876 by the Scottish physician and naturalist James Stirton.
-In his original description, Stirton characterised Schistophoron by its pale grey, powdery thallus and distinctive wart-like apothecia (fruiting bodies) that are initially enclosed and whitish-mealy.
-He noted that while the genus is allied to Tylophoron, it is distinct in its elongated thread-like apothecia and spore constitution, bearing nearly the same relationship to Chiodecton as the forms of Tylophoron do to Thelotrema.
+In his original description, Stirton characterized Schistophoron by its pale grey, powdery thallus and distinctive wart-like apothecia that are at first enclosed and whitish-mealy.
+He regarded the genus as allied to Tylophoron, but distinguished it by its elongated thread-like apothecia and spore characters, bearing nearly the same relationship to Chiodecton as the forms of Tylophoron do to Thelotrema.
 The type material was collected from smooth bark near Bonny River in West Africa.

+For much of its history, the genus had an uncertain systematic position, and was placed by some authors in Cypheliaceae of the Caliciales.
+A molecular phylogenetic study published in 2009 helped clarify its affinities using combined nrLSU and mtSSU ribosomal DNA data from Schistophoron tenue.
+Anders Tehler and coauthors found that the genus belongs in the subclass Ostropomycetidae, with analyses indicating placement in the order Graphidales and suggesting affinity with the family Graphidaceae, although support for the latter relationship was weak and the authors considered its exact position within the order to require further study.
+The study also supported earlier morphological suspicions that Schistophoron did not belong among the calicioid lichens where it had long been placed, but instead represents a case of convergent evolution in traits associated with passive spore dispersal and formation.